Articles - Happiness

 Indeed, the pleasure one could obtain from music and all its attached experiences are beneficial.
 Unfortunately, like all good things, initial pleasure and positivity would eventually fade and lead you to long for that same happiness again.
 This could be the reason why concert-goers experience post-concert depression.

 Despite having the word “depression,” this term is not a clinical diagnosis of depression after a concert.
-Post-concert disorder (PCD) is a popular term that most people use to describe the negative states one experiences after attending a concert.
+Post-concert depression (PCD) is a popular term that most people use to describe the negative states one experiences after attending a concert.
 Usually, individuals in this state experience:

 • Sadness